 The Northeast Quadrant of Old Town: Our Favorite Places

 There is so much to discover and enjoy in Old Town.
 To make it a little bit easier, we’ve rounded up our favorite spots in each quadrant of Old Town.
-In this article, we explore the lovely Northeast Quadrant of Old Town, which we love for its proximity to DC and the waterfront!
+This article explores the lovely Northeast Quadrant of Old Town, which we love for its proximity to DC and the waterfront!
 The Northeast Quadrant of Old Town has so much to offer.
-From dining out to working out, from shopping to pampering, the options are almost endless!
+The options are almost endless from dining out to working out, from shopping to pampering!
 Here are our team members favorite spots in the Northeast Quadrant.

 Our Favorite Restaurants in the Northeast Quadrant of Old Town